 willingness to report back to the SC on key meeting outcomes of interest

+At SC-08, Members agreed that capacity building was important and support for scientists to attend training and meetings should be supported as much as possible.
+With financial support for capacity building would come an obligation to transmit the skills and knowledge to the SC through reports, workshops, or shared scientific products (e.g. modeling methods or code).

-In this information paper, a method is proposed to evaluate and rank nominations for SC representatives to be financially supported to participate in relevant scientific meetings.
+In this information paper, a method is proposed to evaluate and rank nominations for SC representatives to be financially supported to participate in relevant scientific meetings, including opportunities that build capacity to undertake scientific analyses.

 Step 1